-Xbox Series X price vs PS5 price history: What can previous console wars tell us about how much Xbox Series X and PS5 will cost?
+Xbox Series X price vs PS5 price history: How do previous console wars compare to the Xbox Series X and PS5 cost?

 Now that the PS5 and Xbox Series X prices are revealed, let’s look back at previous PlayStation and Xbox prices.

 After many months, the prices for both next-gen consoles from Sony and Microsoft have finally been confirmed.

 So how much money will you need to save up if we want one of these new consoles, let alone both of them?
 Read on for the battleplan.

 It was one of the shortest presentations that you’re ever likely to witness – Sony telling the world, very bluntly, that the original PlayStation will cost $299.

 That figure basically “won” E3 1995 for Sony, with the micro-presentation having huge ramifications for the gaming industry that we’re still feeling today.

 For a long while, SEGA had been confident in their price for the new Sega Saturn at $399.
 But once the Sony Entertainment of America President, Steve Race went up on stage, he stated the PS1 price, sat back down, and the console price war began.